Granada Reports: History

-On 20 September 1978, Joy Division made their television debut on by performing Shadowplay during the "What's On" segment of Granada Reports.
+On 20 September 1978, Joy Division made their television debut on by performing Shadowplay during the programme’s "What's On" segment.

 In April 1986, most of Granada's regional news operation was relocated from Manchester to a computerised news centre at the former Traffic Office building in Liverpool's Albert Dock, eight years after the company had first established a news base in the city, based at Exchange Flags.

 The flagship evening programme was relaunched as Granada Tonight in January 1990, before returning to the Manchester headquarters in 1992.
 The Albert Dock news centre continued to produce and broadcast bulletins until 1998 – the studios were finally closed in July 2006.

 For much of its run, Granada Tonight placed a greater emphasis on non-news features and entertainment content, with its studio set consisting of sofas and armchairs.
-On 1 October 2001, the main evening programme reverted back to Granada Reports, while short bulletins continued to air as Granada News.
+On 1 October 2001, the main evening programme reverted back to the Granada Reports brand, while short bulletins continued to air as Granada News.

 As of 2013, most bulletins now air under the joint branding of ITV News and Granada Reports with breakfast updates entitled Good Morning Granada.

 The programme was unaffected by cutbacks to ITV regional news in early 2009.
 The only major change saw ITV Granada take over coverage of the Isle of Man from ITV Tyne Tees & Border on 16 July 2009.

 On 27 September 2012, it was announced technical staff had been invited to volunteer for redundancy as part of national job losses affecting ITV News services.
 The timing coincided with production moving from Granada Studios to MediaCityUK.
 The first bulletin from Salford Quays, presented by Tony Morris, aired on Sunday 24 March 2013.

+Long-serving main anchor Lucy Meacock presented her final edition of Granada Reports on 1 August 2024, after 36 years working for ITV Granada.